 - The bifid tongue is due to the incomplete fusion between the two lateral lingual swellings.

 - The trifid tongue is due to abnormal elongation of the tuberculum impar.
 Thus it separates between the two lingual swellings leads to a tongue formed of three parts.

-- Tie tongue (ankyloglossia) is due to attachment of the frenulum ligulae to the tip of the tongue.
-This leads to defect in speech and protrusion of the tongue.
+- Tie tongue (ankyloglossia) is due to the attachment of the frenulum ligulae to the tip of the tongue.
+This leads to defects in speech and protrusion of the tongue.

 - Macroglossia (large tongue).

 - Hemiglossia due to failure of development of one of the two lateral lingual swellings.

 You can subscribe to science online on Youtube from this link: Science Online